mhaack/halloween-pumpkin-fire/readme.md

 D6            |                 | Sensor 3    |
 D8            |                 |             | CONTROL

-The software is build the way it can get triggers from up to three PIR motion sensors.
+The software is build the way it can get trigger signals from up to three PIR motion sensors.
 But the project will also work with only one sensor connected.
-The diagram bellow only shows two sensors, my test setup in the picture only uses one sensor.
+The diagram bellow shows two sensors, my test setup in the picture only uses one sensor.

 <img src="https://github.com/mhaack/halloween-pumpkin-fire/blob/master/doc/halloween-pumpkin-fire.png"  alt="Breadboard" width="640">